dnsosebee/garden/src/content/docs/human-programming/life.md

 ---
 In 2016 I became concerned that I wasn't living my life well and didn't even have a methodology for living a good life.
 I figured that I could solve this quandry by producing a system that, when followed exactly, would cause me to eventually lead the best life I could.
 So I got to it.

 For some reason I called the system "LIFE".
-The acronym doesn't really stand for anything, but it conveys something about the gravity and intended reach of the system.
+The acronym doesn't really stand for anything.
 Here's the first version:

 ### LIFE program v1 description
 > Complete the following activities without fail.